AdobeDocs/adobeio-events/intro/webhooks_intro.md

 ## Your first webhook

 Before you can register a webhook, the webhook needs to be online and operational.
-If not, then the registration will fail.
+If not, then the event registration will fail.
 So you need to take care of setting that up first.
 Your webhook must be hosted on a server.
 For development, you may use localhost along with a tool like ngrok (see below).

 For production, your webhook needs to: